B2ORG/T6-B2OP-PATCH/README.md

 > For World at War you can check [Evelyn's community patch](https://gitlab.com/EvelynYuki/WAW-Community-Patch/)

 > [!TIP]
+> For Black Ops I you can check [Evelyn's CT5 mod](https://gitlab.com/EvelynYuki/Competitive-T5/), in that game patching is NOT allowed, however you can use a plugin (which is similar as you'd use a tool like TIM or LiveSplit with game hooks)

+> [!TIP]
 > For Black Ops III you can check [oJumpy's community patches](https://steamcommunity.com/profiles/76561199211441639/myworkshopfiles/?appid=311210)

 # Installation